 Vitamin C is an important vitamin.
 Sailors prior to the mid 1700s discovered this when they suffered from poorly healing wounds, joint pain, gum disease, weakness, and many other disease signs until produce became a standard foodstuff at sea.

 But unlike millions of unfortunate sailors, just about any animal can synthesize their own vitamin C, with the exception of guinea pigs and primates.
-This means it is not truly essential for dogs, because they don’t require it in their diet to meet their body’s needs.
+This means it is not truly essential for dog's vitamin diet, because they don’t require it in their diet to meet their body’s needs.

 But vitamin C’s well-known benefits for immune health and as an antioxidant still make it an important component of most multivitamins for dogs, as higher levels than what the body typically makes can give the immune system a boost.